-The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the

-Coulter Student Health Center, the Student Health Insurance Plan , the Counseling Center, the Dental Clinic and Disability Support Services.
+The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Student Health Insurance Plan, the Counseling Center, the Dental Clinic, and Student Wellness Promotions.
 The Wellness Center is open from 8:00 am to 5:00 pm, Monday through Friday during the fall and spring semesters.
 Check the website for summer and holiday hours.
-The Wellness Center follows the delay and closure schedule set for the campus.
+The Wellness Center follows the weather delay and closure schedule set for the campus.